RILAB/rilab.github.io/markdown/rehab.md

 Below are papers for Oct.
 2013 and onward.
 For 2008-2013 papers see [here](old_rehab.html).

-And no, I won’t tell you what R.E.H.A.B. stands for, so don’t ask.
+And no, I won't tell you what R.E.H.A.B. stands for, so don't ask.

 #### November 2013